-View a report: Select a report source under Reports in the sidebar (for example, System Reports), then select a report in the column to the right of the sidebar.
-The report details appear on the far right.
+View a report: Select a report category under Reports in the sidebar (for example, Log Reports), then select a report at the top of the window.
+The report details appear below.

 While viewing a report, you can do any of the following:

 Open the report in a separate window: Double-click the report.